GoogleCloudPlatform/google-cloud-iot-arduino/README.md

 to authenticate with Google Cloud IOT, and Arduino sketches that demonstrate how to connect to Google Cloud IOT using the available HTTP and MQTT bridges.

-This is not an officially supported Google product.

 This example is not an officially supported Google product, does not have a SLA/SLO, and should not be used in production.

 ## Quickstart

-First, install the library using the Arduinol Library Manager.
+First, install the library using the Arduino Library Manager.
 * Open Arduino and select the **Sketch > Include Library > Library Manager** menu item.
 * In the filter box, search for "Google Cloud IoT JWT".
 * Install the library

-Next, enable the Cloud IoT Core API by opening the [Google Cloud IoT Core console](https:://console.cloud.google.com/iot/).
+Next, enable the Cloud IoT Core API by opening the [Google Cloud IoT Core console](https://console.cloud.google.com/iot/).

 Next, create your device registry as described in [the Quickstart](https://cloud.google.com/iot/docs/quickstart) or by using the [Google Cloud SDK](https://cloud.google.com/sdk).